-Risk-Resilient Plans Using Machine Learning
+Risk-Resilient Plans Using Machine Learning and AI Technology

 Even though AI technology has been with us for decades, only now can we apply them to business functions, thanks to faster processors and availability of memory for big data.
 Using ML, a system can be trained to predict potential issues and make recommendations to prevent unwanted outcome or to enhance the desired results.
 There are plenty of examples where this can be done: from operations to sales forecasting and inventory optimization.
 ML can also be used for diagnostic purposes to identify problems and then figure out causes.
 For example, an equipment is not operating at the assumed utilization rate even though it is a bottleneck resource.
 Or the cost of making a certain product is higher than assumed.
 A cause for the latter may be the use of alternate resources or substitute and more expensive part numbers, used frequently.
 Perhaps because the designated original part number is not available.

 At Adexa, our strategy is to use not just planning data but also transaction data (e.g. ERP and MES) as well as exogenous data such as streaming data for weather, web sites and other events.
 The data is examined by our ML algorithms in 3 ways depending on the temporal value of data.
 The figure below shows the approach at a high level.

 Let Adexa Genies© Run Your Supply Chain Autonomously